husarion/rosbot-docker/demo/README.md

 # Demo

-Docker Compose yaml configurations from this folder present how to run autonomous mapping and navigation demo with ROSbot [Navigation2](https://navigation.ros.org/) and [Slam Toolbox](http://wiki.ros.org/slam_toolbox).
+Run autonomous mapping and navigation demo with ROSbot [Navigation2](https://navigation.ros.org/) and [Slam Toolbox](http://wiki.ros.org/slam_toolbox) in Docker.

 There are two phases: